-The Rhodesian Ridgeback breed originates from South Africa where they were used as a protection from lions and as guard dogs.
+The Rhodesian Ridgeback breed originates from South Africa, where they were used as a protection from lions and as guard dogs.
 While you won’t see them chasing lions anymore, Rhodesian Ridgebacks still need regular and intense exercise, far more than the average dog.

 This need for high levels of activity is especially true for young Rhodesian Ridgeback puppies who’s energy will seem to be endless no matter how many times you take them for a walk or to play in the yard.

-The Rhodesian Ridgeback is a very powerful and athletic dog breed which is why they were regarded as the perfect guardians when they first rose to popularity.
+The Rhodesian Ridgeback is a very powerful and athletic dog breed, which is why they were regarded as the perfect guardians when they first rose to popularity.
 Adult males can weigh in between eighty and ninety pounds, and females are only slightly behind males when it comes to size coming in at sixty-five to seventy-five pounds.
-Rhodesian Ridgeback’s weight and size makes them a comfortable member of the large breed club.
+Rhodesian Ridgeback’s weight and size make them a comfortable member of the large breed club.

-One of the unique characteristics of the breed is the ridge on their backs which runs through their spine.
-This ridge is probably the most obvious way to recognize a Ridgeback as it is not common in other dog breeds.
+One of the unique characteristics of the breed is the Ridge on their backs, which runs through their spine.
+This Ridge is probably the most obvious way to recognize a Ridgeback as it is not common in other dog breeds.
 The Ridge is formed by a hair which grows in the opposing direction to the rest of the dog’s hair.

 The ancestry and origins of the Rhodesian Ridgeback are reasonably well understood.
-Rhodesian Ridgebacks were first bred from a combination of various breeds including Grayhounds, French Mastiffs, the German Dogue, and Bloodhounds.
-This combination of genetics has provided them with a strong natural scent instinct which allows them to explore and track with relative ease.
+Rhodesian Ridgebacks were first bred from a combination of various breeds, including Grayhounds, French Mastiffs, the German Dogue, and Bloodhounds.
+This combination of genetics has provided them with a strong natural scent instinct, which allows them to explore and track with relative ease.

 Rhodesian Ridgeback – Nutrition and Diet

 Since every dog is unique, it is essential to get to know your Rhodesian Ridgeback and to organize and plan its diet based on its specific needs and requirements.
-Due to their large size and the high volumes of activity, they partake in, Rhodesian Ridgebacks are a very hungry breed and love to eat.
-The downside of this insatiable appetite is that they will eat almost anything you put in front of them whether it is good for them or not.
+Due to their large size and the high volumes of activity they partake in, Rhodesian Ridgebacks are a very hungry breed and love to eat.
+The downside of this insatiable appetite is that they will eat almost anything you put in front of them, whether it is good for them or not.

 Instead, high-quality meat and fish ingredients should be at the core of their diet.
 Meat and fish ingredients will provide Ridgebacks with adequate levels of protein for growth, repair, and development.
-Fat is also especially important so that it can be utilized as a concentrated source of energy which is crucial for Ridgebacks.
+Fat is also especially important so that it can be utilized as a concentrated source of energy, which is crucial for Ridgebacks.
 Minerals and vitamins are also essential to help maintain healthy bones, skin, and coat.

-An example of a core nutrient beyond protein and fat could be the Omega Fatty Acids which can improve a dogs skin and coat health.
+An example of a core nutrient beyond protein and fat could be the Omega Fatty Acids, which can improve a dog’s skin and coat health.
 Other benefits like improved cognitive function and cardiovascular health can be provided by these fatty acids.
-Another example of a mineral that could be beneficial is Zinc which is important for healthy bones and teeth.
+Another example of a mineral that could be beneficial is Zinc, which is important for healthy bones and teeth.